Best MLB Betting Promos & Sites: Get $5950 in Bonus Bets for Baseball Odds & Props

 You can use these bonus bets in a variety of ways at the top MLB betting sites like placing a World Series future in the MLB props market, or who will win an individual award in the MVP market.

-With plenty of MLB odds available on the top sportsbooks, you can wager on a number of key Tuesday matchups like Cubs-Phillies, Orioles-Yankees, Red Sox-Blue Jays, Mariners-Astros, Mets-Braves, Padres-Dodgers and Giants-Diamondbacks.
+With plenty of MLB odds available on the top sportsbooks, you can wager on a number of key Friday matchups like Royals-Braves, Orioles-Twins, White Sox-Tigers, Mets-Brewers and Padres-Diamondbacks.
+All will have an impact on which teams claim the last wild-card playoff berths.

 Best MLB Betting Promos, Sites & Offers